Seph29/Lumos-G1/README.md

 | -        | V2.00.231120 |
 | -        | V2.04.240320 |

-> ⚠️ If your firmware version is not listed above, you must update it before using the app.
+> ⚠️ If your firmware version is not listed above, you can either send a dump via the application or update your device to the latest supported firmware version first.

 👉 [Full build compatibility matrix](docs/build-compatibility.md)